-20.1.820.1.10 To accept bids for the Olympic Games only from countries where the government has ratified, accepted, approved or acceded to the UNESCO Convention and the National Olympic Committee, National Paralympic Committee and National Anti-Doping Organization are in compliance with the Code and the International Standards, where required under Article 23.5.

-- 20.1.920.1.11 To promote anti-doping education. - 20.1.1020.1.12 To cooperate with relevant national organizations and agencies and other Anti-Doping Organizations. - 20.1.13 To respect the operational independence of laboratories as provided in the International Standard for Laboratories. - 20.1.14 To adopt a policy or rule implementing Article 2.11. - 20.2 Roles and Responsibilities of the International Paralympic Committee - 20.2.1 To adopt and implement anti-doping policies and rules for the Paralympic Games which conform with the Code and the International Standards. - 20.2.2 To require as a condition of membership of the International Paralympic Committee, that International Federations and National Paralympic Committees within the Paralympic Movement are in compliance with the Code and the International Standards. - 20.2.3 To withhold some or all Paralympic funding and/or other benefits from sport organizations that are not in compliance with the Code and/or the International Standards, where required under Article 23.5.23.5. - 20.2.4 To take appropriate action to discourage non-compliance with the Code and the International Standards (a) by Signatories, in accordance with Article 23.523.5 and the International Standard for Code Compliance by Signatories, and (b) by any other sporting body over which it has authority, in accordance with Article 12. - 20.2.5 To authorize and facilitate the Independent Observer Program. - 20.2.6 To require all Athletes and each Athlete Support Person or other Person who participates or is involved as coach, trainer, manager, team staff, official, medical or paramedical personnel in the Paralympic Games, to agree to and be bound by antidoping rules in conformity with the Code as a condition of such participation or involvement. - 20.2.7 To require all of its directors and officers, as well as its employees who are involved in any aspect of Doping Control or medical issues or care, to agree to and be bound by anti-doping rules as Persons in conformity with the Code as a condition of such position or involvement.141 - 20.2.8 To plan, implement and evaluate anti-doping education in line with the requirements of the International Standard for Education.
+- 20.1.9 20.1.7 To vigorously pursue all potential anti-doping rule violations within its jurisdictionauthority including investigation into whether Athlete Support Personnel or other Persons may have been involved in each case of doping. - 20.1.10 To plan, implement, evaluate and promote anti-doping education in line with the requirements of the International Standard for Education. - 20.1.11 20.1.8 To accept bids for the Olympic Games only from countries where the government has ratified, accepted, approved or acceded to the UNESCO Convention and, and (where required under Article 24.1.9) to not accept bids for Events from countries where the National Olympic Committee, the National Paralympic Committee and or the National Anti-Doping Organization are not in compliance with the Code or the International Standards. - 20.1.9 To promote anti-doping education. - 20.1.12 20.1.10 To cooperate with relevant national organizations and agencies and other Anti-Doping Organizations. - 20.1.13 To respect the operational independence of laboratories as provided in the International Standard for Laboratories. - 20.1.14 To adopt a policy or rule implementing Article 2.11. - 20.2 Roles and Responsibilities of the International Paralympic Committee - 20.2.1 To adopt and implement anti-doping policies and rules for the Paralympic Games which conform with the Code and the International Standards. - 20.2.2 To require, as a condition of membership of the International Paralympic Committee, that International Federations and National Paralympic Committees within the Paralympic Movement are in compliance with the Code and the International Standards. - 20.2.3 To withhold some or all Paralympic funding and/or other benefits from sport organizations that are not in compliance with the Code and/or the International Standards, where required under Article 23.5.24.1. - 20.2.4 To take appropriate action to discourage non-compliance with the Code and the International Standards (a) by Signatories, in accordance with Article 23.524.1 and the International Standard for Code Compliance by Signatories, and (b) by any other sporting body over which it has authority, in accordance with Article 12. - 20.2.5 To authorize and facilitate the Independent Observer Program. - 20.2.6 To require all Athletes and each Athlete Support Person who participates as coach, trainer, manager, team staff, official, medical or paramedical personnel preparing for or participating in the Paralympic Games, and all Athlete Support Personnel associated with such Athletes, to agree to and be bound by anti-doping rules in conformity with the Code as a condition of such participation or involvement. - 20.2.7 To require all of its board members, directors and officers, as well as its employees, volunteers, and Service Providers and their employees, who are involved in any aspect of Doping Control or medical issues or care, to agree to and be bound by anti-doping rules as Persons in conformity with the Code as a condition of such position or involvement.
+101